 12. If I make a mistake or am failing in some way, tell me immediately and politely.
 I will address and correct it.
 There is no bigger way you can fail me than by withholding important information about my performance.
 I don’t like ketchup on my face, just as much as you don’t like walking around with your fly down.
 But you don’t need to shame me either.
 If I’m busy feeling lousy about myself, I won’t be focused on the goal.

 13. Don’t lie or gossip behind my back.
-Let me rephrase that, please be honest with me.
+Instead, be honest with me.

 14. Trust that what I am telling you is true, especially when we have a history of trust between us.

 15. Finally, the only way you will ever know what motivates me and benefits you is through deep listening.
 Ask yourself: Am I being open-minded?
 How am I being open-minded?
 Am I asking the right questions?
-Care about my well-being as though I am your dearest friend.
-In return, I will do the same for you, and we will flourish.
+Care about my well-being as though I am your dearest friend, and, in return, I will do the same for you, and we will flourish.

 As my friend Colin commented, “What I wonder is, do these differ greatly from what baby boomers wanted at our age?
 It seems these things can be summarized in ‘treat me with the respect that should be afforded to all other humans.'”